TrueChurro™

 TrueChurro™: A Fresh Perspective of the Churro’s Role in Culture, Conservation, and Agriculture

-Rio Milagro Foundation is proud to introduce TrueChurro™, not as a new breed registration, but as an initiative that celebrates, safeguards, and creates economic incentives to protect the most primitive desert Churro sheep.
-Through the TrueChurro™ initiative, we have created a "fresh approach" to re-evaluating the vital role of Churro sheep in cultural identity, agriculture and conservation.
+Rio Milagro Foundation is proud to introduce TrueChurro™, not as a new breed registration, but as an initiative that celebrates, safeguards, and creates economic incentives to protect the most primitive of the Churro sheep.
+Through the TrueChurro™ initiative, we have created a "fresh approach" to re-evaluating the vital role the Churros have in cultural identity, agriculture, and conservation.

 TrueChurro™ Initiative:

-— Recognizes and redefines the most primitive traits of the Churro sheep and its wool, reigniting appreciation for the resiliency of the Churro in range management, and to bring notice to their coarse but resilient three-fiber fleece.
+— Recognizes and redefines the most primitive traits of the Churro sheep and its wool, reigniting appreciation for the resiliency of the Churro in range management and bringing notice to their coarse but resilient three-fiber fleece.

-This paradigm shift from trying to “improve” the adaptive traits to fit into more modern idea of livestock, and view them more as Range Doctors”, will transform how we approach and prioritize soil preservation through new practices, research, and community involvement.
+This paradigm shift from trying to “improve” the adaptive traits to fit into a more modern idea of livestock to viewing them more as Range Doctors” will transform how we approach and prioritize soil preservation through new practices, research, and community involvement.
 We will do this by using Churros and their wool as its catalyst for rangeland health in a drying and heating climate.

 — Acknowledges the Conservation Significance of Churro Sheep

 The Churro sheep's distinct traits and deep historical significance uniquely position it to make substantial contributions to the evolving realms of cultural heritage, agriculture, and conservation.
 Recognizing the inherent value and significance of these exceptional attributes is crucial in reshaping the narrative of the Churro sheep.
-This strategic approach will not only enhance its cultural revival but also fortify agricultural and conservation initiatives, underscoring the economic importance of its cultural heritage.
+This strategic approach will enhance its cultural revival and fortify agricultural and conservation initiatives, underscoring the economic importance of its cultural heritage.

 What TrueChurro™ will do: